-Description The subjects comprise of a semi detached, single storey and attic chalet villa.
-Accommodation Ground Floor: hall, lounge, bathroom, dining room and kitchen.
-First Floor: landing and two bedrooms.
-Gross Internal Floor Area (m2) Approximately 99m 2 .
-Neighbourhood and Location The subjects are located within a mixed private residential and local authority area where surrounding properties are of a mixed age and style.
+Description The subjects comprise of an end terraced two storey villa (ex local authority).
+Accommodation Ground Floor: hall, bathroom, lounge and kitchen.
+First Floor: landing and three bedrooms.
+Gross Internal Floor Area (m2) Approximately 80m 2 .
+Neighbourhood and Location The subjects are located within an established local authority housing development where a number of properties now appear privately owned.
 Local amenities can be found within a reasonable commute.
-Age Built circa 1900 (126 years old).
+Age Built circa 1950 (76 years old).
 Weather Overcast.
 Weather over recent weeks has been unsettled.
-Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with pointed finish and metal flashings.
+Chimney Stacks None.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design and overlaid with slates and tiles with a tiled ridge.
-There are sections of flat roof which appear to be overlaid with felt or a similar material.
+The roof is of pitched design and overlaid with tiles with a tiled ridge.
 The roof structure is of timber truss construction with timber sarking boards.
-Insulation materials have been laid in between ceiling joists.
+Insulation materials have been laid in between and over ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed in PVC materials.
+Gutters and downpipes are formed in cast iron and PVC materials.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Outer walls appear of stone and brick construction with a pointed and rendered finish.
+Outer walls appear of brick construction with a rendered finish.
+There is evidence of cavity wall insulation however, this should be confirmed.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Access to the property is via UPVC glazed doors to the hall The subjects are fitted with UPVC double glazed units.
-There is a timber skylight.
-External joinery is formed in timber and PVC materials.
+Access to the property is via timber and glazed doors to the hall and kitchen.
+The subjects are fitted with UPVC double glazed units.
+External joinery is formed in timber and a material which can contain asbestos.
 External Decorations No significant external decoration.
 Conservatories and Porches None.
 Communal Areas None.
 Garages and Permanent Outbuildings Visually inspected.
-There is an attached outhouse.
+There is an external store of brick construction under a concrete roof covering.

 Outside Areas and Boundaries Visually inspected.
-Garden grounds are hard landscaped and laid to lawn.
-These are bounded by brick walls and timber fencing.
+Garden grounds are hard landscaped, laid to lawn with other areas of mature shrubbery/trees and timber decking.
+These are bounded by timber fencing and brick walls.
+There is a pond in the rear garden.
+There are several garden/storage sheds in the garden grounds.
 Ceilings Visually inspected from floor level.
-Assumed to be of lath and plaster materials or dry lined with plasterboard sheets.
+Assumed to be dry lined with plasterboard sheets.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plastered on the hard, dry lined with plasterboard sheets or of lath and plaster materials.
+Plastered on the hard.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Flooring appears of suspended timber.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 There are floor and wall units within the kitchen.
-Internal doors are of timber design.
+Internal doors are of timber and glazed design.
 Internal joinery is formed in timber.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All fireplaces have been boarded over or removed.
+All fireplaces have been removed or boarded over.
 Internal Decorations Visually inspected.
-Generally painted or papered with tiling, wet wall splashback and timber cladding in some apartments.
+Generally painted or papered with tiling in some apartments.
+Cellars None.